 top of page

-Many of us are probably dreaming of the next holiday and wondering if traveling is ever the same in the post-Corona times.
-We are delighted to see the rise of consciousness and sustainable traveling where travelers are seeking smaller accommodation options where they can have an authentic local experience.
+Many of us are probably dreaming of the next holiday and wondering if traveling is the same in the post-Corona times.
+We are delighted to see the rise of consciousness and sustainable traveling, where travelers seek smaller accommodation options to have an authentic local experience.
 Engaging with local communities safely and respectfully creates unique and meaningful traveling experiences that make us travel less but better.

-Norway is such an incredible country with such beautiful landscapes throughout the country, but in addition, there live the European Union's last indigenous people - the Sami reindeer herders.
+Norway is an incredible country with beautiful landscapes, and the European Union's last indigenous people live there - the Sami reindeer herders.
 If you are looking for an adventure in the Arctic wilderness, there is no better way to explore it than with a native Sami reindeer herder family.
-You can come to stay for a few days up to weeks as it suits best for your travel plans.
+You can come to stay for a few days up to weeks as it suits your travel plans best.
+Now we tell you how and where you can do it!

 Sami homestay with a Sami reindeer herder family in Finnmark northern Norway

-When you stay with a Sami reindeer herder family, you have a unique opportunity to see how they herd reindeer in the Arctic tundra.
-You are surrounded by pure wilderness and hundreds of reindeer roaming around endless white snow.
-The Sami families herd reindeer in the Arctic tundra where are no roads or electricity.
+When you stay with a Sami reindeer herder family, you can see how they herd reindeer in the Arctic tundra.
+You are surrounded by pure wilderness and hundreds of reindeer roaming endless white snow.
+The Sami families herd reindeer in the Arctic tundra without roads or electricity.
 Therefore, even the journey into the cabin and back is the greatest outdoor adventure.
-A guest sits on a sled that is pulled by a snowmobile or behinds the driver as they travel into the wilderness.
+A guest sits on a sled pulled by a snowmobile or behind the driver as they travel into the wilderness.
 The one-way journey takes about one hour up to one hour and a half.
 What an Arctic adventure!
-The Sami sleep in a reindeer herder's wooden cabin that is pretty basic and rustic in style with an unheated outdoor toilet and no shower facilities.
+The Sami sleep in a reindeer herder's wooden cabin that is pretty basic and rustic in style, with an unheated outdoor toilet and no shower facilities.
 The cabin has three bedrooms and a kitchen with a small living room.
-On a typical day with a Sami reindeer herder, travelers check the herd a few times per day on a snowmobile.
-After herding reindeer, it is nice to come back to the cabin to drink hot tea or coffee before lunch or dinner.
+On a typical day with a Sami reindeer herder, travelers check the herd a few times daily on a snowmobile.
+After herding reindeer, returning to the cabin to drink hot tea or coffee before lunch or dinner is nice.

-The weather gets freezing in the winter months, but the Sami family takes care of every aspect of the experience, including proper outdoor clothing.
+The weather gets freezing in the winter, but the Sami family takes care of every aspect of the experience, including proper outdoor clothing.
 I have never felt cold when wearing the warmest Sami reindeer boots made of reindeer fur and skin, and the fundament filled with grass.
-Visit Natives provides all outwear gear, but it's strongly recommended to try to wear the warm traditional Sami clothes and reindeer fur shoes.
+Visit Natives provides all outwear gear, but it's strongly recommended to wear warm traditional Sami clothes and reindeer fur shoes.
 The traditional Sami shoes beat any Gore-Tex winter shoes that I have worn.
 I was lucky to get the Sami boots as a souvenir back home.
-I also wore traditional Sami "Luhhka" like a long warm cape.
-And one more tip, wearing snow goggles while riding a snowmobile is essential so your face won't get frozen and your eyes protected.
+I wore a traditional Sami "Luhhka" like a long warm cape.
+And one more tip: wearing snow goggles while riding a snowmobile is essential so your face won't get frozen and your eyes are protected.
 Eating together is one of the best ways to explore the local culture.
 Traditional Sami cuisine is passed down from one generation to the next.
 The Sami family cooks food from local ingredients such as Arctic berries like cloudberry, Arctic fish like char and salmon, smoked and dried reindeer meat, and homemade flatbread.
 The Sami family may smoke reindeer meat inside a traditional lavvu tent in the evening.
-Water is fetched from the flowing stream nearby, and firewood is cut outside.
+Water is fetched from a nearby flowing stream, and firewood is cut outside.
 It's a natural slowdown travel experience.

 Sami reindeer herders dried reindeer meat

 What was the best part of the Sami homestay for me?
 It was a life-enriching opportunity to stay with a Sami family who showed me their unique traditions and lifestyle.
 There are just some things that you can't experience anywhere.
-I got to know their adorable and talented kids, beautiful reindeer herd, and had my hands into herding as well.
+I got to know their adorable and talented kids, and beautiful reindeer herd and had my hands into herding.

 I will never forget the beauty of the Arctic Tundra while we traveled on a snowmobile in the middle of snow and nothing else.
-The views were breathtaking and nature so pure that I can only wonder how lucky Sami people are to live there and experience this beauty of our planet every day.
+The views were breathtaking, and nature was so pure that I can only wonder how lucky Sami people are to live there and experience the beauty of our planet every day.
 Are you interested in traveling to Norway?
 Book your Sami reindeer herding experience with Visit Natives.

 Sami reindeer experience in Norway